apache/cloudstack-docs-admin/source/administration.rst

    from a pre-specified set of guest VLANs.
 All the VMs of a certain tier of an account reside on the guest VLAN allotted to that account.

-   Note
-   ----

-   A VLAN allocated for an account cannot be shared between multiple accounts.
+   .. note:: A VLAN allocated for an account cannot be shared between multiple accounts.

 -